pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 - Teach TM26 (Earthquake) over Thrash (slot 2)
 - Use Bike

 > If zero potions left, then swap Helix Fossil with X Special instead.
+> Only if zero potions, pick up an item in safari for bag space - such as this [Full Restore](https://www.extratricky.com/pokeworld/rb/217#21,10)

 - Cut both trees to enter Safari Zone
 - <img src="https://pokemon-speedrunning.github.io/speedrun-routes/gen-1/images/classic/CutBothTrees.png" width="350">